 Since Najib was both Prime Minister and Chairman of the 1MDB Advisory Board, there was a strong lack of political will as there was no one above him to address the corruption.
 Political control further crushed attempts to deal with the corruption, which included removing the Attorney General from office and the harassment of the MACC officers.
 In addition, within Malaysian banks, and evidently internationally, there were weak internal rules against money laundering, which enabled such money flows.
-Further to this, the mindset within Malaysia, both in the Government and private sector, in which there is a belief that corruption leads to economic gains, led to engagement in such practices considered acceptable.

 - The Malaysian Government were forced to pay US$1.66 billion to debt servicing payments; and

 - There was significant erosion of trust within the public, particularly politicians and government officials.

 The case of the Sabah Water Department (2010)

 Before the previous case, the largest corruption scandal in Malaysia was considered to be the Sabah State Water Corruption scandal.
 This case involved the siphoning of RM3.3B worth of federal allocations for state rural water projects from 2010 onwards to top department officials.
 This is the equivalent of over 759 million $USD.
 The case arose due to complaints that water development project contracts were being distributed unfairly.